renat2985/bitball.club/README.md

 - **Wi-Fi Connectivity**: The device connects to Wi-Fi, allowing players to save training results in the cloud and participate in online tournaments.
 - **Flexible Training Settings**: Users can set training durations and other parameters, tailoring the device to personal goals.
 - **Feedback System**: Sound or light alerts help signal training completion or motivate users to improve their results.
-- **Online Competitions**: Players can compete in real-time with others via [bitball.club](https://bitball.club), compare results, and elevate their training.
+- **Online Competitions**: Players can compete in real-time with others via [bitball.club](http://bitball.club), compare results, and elevate their training.

 ## Benefits
 - **Interactivity**: Training becomes more engaging and interactive thanks to automatic counting, hit force measurement, and instant feedback.
 - **Real-Time Competitions**: Users can compete with others globally, making training even more exciting.

 Our smart Box Ball is not just an elastic ball—it’s a high-tech training device that lets you set goals, track progress, measure hit force, and reach new heights in coordination and reaction training.

-## Contact Information

-You can assemble the device yourself or request a pre-assembled one.
-To order a ready-made device, contact me via [Telegram](https://t.me/ESPiotDevice), [Skype](https://skype:renat2985?chat), or [Discord](https://discord.com/invite/zaGaDuGe).

 ## Instructions